 - It is not unheard of that businesses have missed out on opportunities to increase their market share because somebody else (read: competitors!) lured customers away with better subscriptions.
 Find out what your rivals are offering to your customers and retain them by offering something better!

 There are many more areas that can benefit from the feedback gained in response to CSAT surveys.
 Having even just one broad CSAT survey can also rein in your advertising and marketing expenditure while still delivering valuable insights.
+For smaller businesses or those working within a startup marketing budget, the investment in a single CSAT survey can help inform where to prioritize spending.

 Types of Customer Satisfaction Surveys & Templates